Flight cancellations pile up on busy Memorial Day weekend

-ATLANTA (AP) — Hundreds of flights worldwide were cancelled by midday Sunday, adding to the mounting number of scrubbed flights during the busy Memorial Day holiday weekend in the U.S.
+ATLANTA (AP) — Hundreds of flights worldwide were canceled by Sunday evening, adding to the mounting number of scrubbed flights during the busy Memorial Day holiday weekend in the U.S.

-More than 1,030 flights had been canceled as of 11:30 a.m.
+About 1,460 flights had been canceled as of 7 p.m.
 EDT Sunday, according to flight tracking website FlightAware.
 That followed more than 2,300 cancellations Friday and another 1,500 on Saturday.

-Delta Air Lines cancelled the most flights among major U.S. airlines, with more than 250 flights, or 9% of its operations, eliminated Saturday.
-More than 140 Delta flights were canceled by mid-day Sunday, according to FlightAware.
+Delta Air Lines canceled the most flights among major U.S. airlines, with more than 250 flights, or 9% of its operations, eliminated Saturday.
+One hundred and sixty Delta flights were canceled by Sunday evening, according to FlightAware.

 Saturday’s cancellations were due to bad weather and “air traffic control actions,” Atlanta-based Delta said in an email to The Associated Press, noting it’s trying to cancel flights at least 24 hours in advance of the Memorial Day weekend.